kyhavlov/consul-alerting/README.md

 |       Option       | Description |
 | ------------------ |------------ |
 | `service_key`      | The PagerDuty api key to use for alerting.
-| `max_retries`      | The maximum number of times to retry after a request failure when alerting.
+| `max_retries`      | The maximum number of times to retry after an api failure when alerting.
 Defaults to 0.

 #### Example log output:
 ```